vostok/devtools/README.md

 * [Library development conventions](library-dev-conventions/conventions.md) to govern dev and CI processes (also for [source-only libs](library-dev-conventions/src-libs-conventions.md)).
 * [Checklist](library-dev-conventions/how-to-create-new-library.md) for developers creating new libraries.
+* [Checklist](library-dev-conventions/how-to-release-a-library.md) for developers releasing new library versions.
 * [Launchpad](launchpad) tool to ease bootstrapping of new repositories.
 * [Launchpad template](launchpad-templates/library-ordinary) for Vostok ordinary libraries
 * [Launchpad template](launchpad-templates/library-source) for Vostok source libraries